-Carmen Electra, 48, Showcases Impossibly Long Legs In The Shortest Dress Imaginable: ‘Walking In With Glam’
+Carmen Electra, 48, Showcases Impossibly Long Legs In The Shortest Dress Imaginable: 'Walking In With Glam'

 Carmen Electra looked spectacular in her most recent Instagram update on Friday evening, enthralling her 1.2 million followers.
-The former Baywatch beauty appeared ageless in the snap, seemingly only perhaps slightly older than when she made her debut on the wildly popular television series almost 25 years ago.
+The former Baywatch beauty appeared ageless in the snap, seemingly only slightly older than when she made her debut on the wildly popular television series almost 25 years ago.

-Carmen explained in the caption that she was dressed up for a virtual meeting, and credited a team of designers and stylists for helping to create her stunning look.
+Carmen explained in the caption that she was dressed up for a virtual meeting, and she credited a team of designers and stylists for helping to create her stunning look.

 She wore a tiny dress in pale yellow that popped against her bronzed skin.
-The shift featured a distinctly retro-60s feel with a few modern touches.
+The shift featured a distinctly retro sixties feel with a few modern touches.
 It buttoned up the center and left a portion of her decolletage exposed between the narrow lapels of a delicate collar.

-Long sleeves were tapered around the wrists, and then flared out at the ends, partially covering her hands.
-The garment’s tailored fit emphasized Carmen’s slender waist, and the rippling hem of her A-line miniskirt echoed the shape of the sleeves.
-Nude-colored high heels and an upward angle of the camera accentuated the length of her bare legs.
+Long sleeves were tapered around the wrists and then flared out at the ends, partially covering her hands.
+The garment's tailored fit emphasized Carmen's slender waist, and the rippling hem of her A-line miniskirt echoed the shape of the sleeves.
+Nude-colored high heels and the upward angle of the camera accentuated the length of her bare legs.

 "All we need is a little music, a spin & sling that hair like a whip," one fan suggested, using beaming-smile and rocking-out hand emoji to emphasize their vision.